 RRE-Enterprise is a standalone solution providing a full spectrum of search quality evaluation capabilities to our clients.

-It is a REST server that gives you the possibility of feeding ratings to RRE, evaluating your search engine and exploring the results, there is a user friendly UI that simplify the usage: you don’t need to be a software engineer to use it now, but if you are one, you will get a load of possibilities to explore the quality of your system and doing that in a systematic and fruitful approach.
+It is a REST server that gives you the possibility of feeding ratings to RRE, evaluating your search engine and exploring the results, there is a user friendly UI that simplifies the usage: you don’t need to be a software engineer to use it now, but if you are one, you will get a load of possibilities to explore the quality of your system and doing that in a systematic and fruitful approach.

 - REST Standalone Server

 RRE-Enterprise takes seriously the challenge of simplifying the way you provide ratings to RRE.
 The legacy Json approach is still supported, but on top of that we have the: